Patechoc/codelabs/learning-elasticsearch-running-in-docker.md

 Looking for the official Elastic training and certifications, you should check these links:

-* Become an Elastic Certified Engineer:
+### Become an Elastic Certified Engineer

 * [Elasticsearch Engineer I](https://www.elastic.co/training/elasticsearch-engineer-1): learn how to manage deployments and develop solutions.
 * [Elasticsearch Engineer II](https://www.elastic.co/training/elasticsearch-engineer-2): Develop a deeper understanding of how Elasticsearch works and master advanced deployment techniques.
 * [Elastic Certified Engineer](https://www.elastic.co/training/certification): Test your Elasticsearch skills with our performance-based certification exam
 * How to [register](https://training.elastic.co/WelcomeElasticTrainingSubscription#learning-portal) for a course?

-> The training are often virtual courses you can follow from anywhere, but they are live, so you need to register in advance and plan 4 hours a day for 4 days in a row.

 ### Elastic Engineer I